-- convergence with probability 1
+1. convergence in probability 2. convergence with probability 1

-Convergence in probability
+##Convergence in probability

 We say that a random sequence converges in probability if there exists a random variable X such that, for all e (no matter how small), the probability that the difference between Xn and X is greater than e tends to 0 as n tends to infinity.

 This is actually quite a weak form of convergence and there are a lot of sequences that don’t look like they shouldn’t converge that do converge in probability.